Idealistmatthew/idealistmatthew.github.io/docs/_posts/2021-07-21-Oxbridge-Blueprints-The-STEM-Interview.md

 The interview is an academically focused one.
 It matters less of who you are and how you present yourself and what matters most is how you think.
 The interview is meant to simulate a supervision in Cambridge or a tutorial in Oxford so they can ascertain whether or not you are suited for this way of learning.

 # Structure of the Interview
-The generic interview structure is as follows.
+The interview usually lasts around 30 minutes.
 It starts with a warm up question or two to help with your nerves.
 Then your interviewer might ask you a question in your personal statement, followed by a few technical questions comprising of problems that are related to your field.

 ## Warm Up Questions
 They usually are simple questions that should be obvious to you as an applicant, such as "Why did you choose Engineering?" or "Why Choose Pembroke College".
 If you don't feel confident in giving answers to these questions in a surefire way, be sure to have some prepared answers to these questions so that you won't spend unnecessary time thinking and fretting about the answers.
 An important thing to remember when answering these questions is to show your passion and enthusiasm when answering them.
 If the passion and enthusiasm shown in your personal statement isn't shown during your interview it might cause your interviewer to doubt how genuine your personal statement is.